 You can read more about self-rescue heroines at my blog: The Self-Rescue Princess.
 I write reviews focusing on why I think a heroine is a self-rescue princess, heroine interviews, also talk about writing, scrapbooking, and other odds and ends.

 Whether writing mysteries or inspirational romantic suspense, a strong family unit is part of the story.
 As a child, I didn't experience this type of family and my reading choices, and even later my writing, was driven by this need.
-Families and their interactions with each other play a pivotal role in all the books I have written.
+Families, and their interactions with each other, play a pivotal role in all the books I have written.
 They might argue.
 Snap at each other.
 Find a way to push each other's buttons.
-But when one is threatened, they close ranks and come home as no issue between them is every greater than the support and protection needed.
-No matter how grave the situation, the have each other's backs.
+But when one is threatened, they close ranks as no issue between them is ever greater than their love and loyalty.
+No matter how grave the situation, they have each other's backs.